nidhyak/tools_lab_2/03_security_incident_response_management/homework/README.rst

 Threat Analysis
 ~~~~~~~~~~~~~~~
 A cross-site scripting incident was detected at Feb 26, 2019, 3:30:56 PM, originating from the source IP of “172.16.11.4”.
-The destination IP of the event was “172.16.11.37”, indicating that both the attacker and victim are located within the network for TP_IBM_SOC.
+The destination IP of the event was “172.16.11.37”, indicating that both the attacker and victim were located within the network for TP_IBM_SOC.
 The offence was logged by SiteProtectorSP3001 in the SOC_Servers.
-The destination IP is also involved in other offenses which may indicate that the attacker may be carrying out a combination of attacks on the network.
-Additional investigation is required to elucidate the identity of the user involved in triggering the transfer of data to the destination IP.
+The destination IP was also involved in other offenses which may indicate that the attacker may be carrying out a combination of attacks on the network.
+Additional investigation is required to confirm the identity of the user involved and to check the data flows between the source and destination IPs.

 Recommendation
 ~~~~~~~~~~~~~~